 Figure 6.
 A: Discordia arrays defined by pairs of successive leachate and residue analyses from the same zircon fragment, illustrating slope and Concordia intercepts of each array.
 B: Probability density plot of the lower intercepts of each leachate-pair discordia array from (A) with the Concordia curve, computed using Monte Carlo methods: repeatedly drawing isotope ratio pairs from the appropriate bivariate normal distributions defining the Concordia ellipses for adjacent leachates, calculating the resulting lower intercept each time, and producing a binned histogram of the results.
 This histogram is plotted along with the nominal dates of known regional thermal events after Spaggiari (2007b) and the approximate depositional age of the Jack Hills metaconglomerate (Spaggiari, 2007a).
-Arrays defined by L1-L2 leachate pairs have lower intercepts near 0 to 0.5 Ga, while L2-R and (where three leaching steps were conducted) L3-R pairs define arrays with much older - largely Archean - lower intercepts and ancient lead loss.
-In contrast to the terrestrial Jack Hills zircons dated here, Lunar zircons of equivalent antiquity display little to no Pb-loss even in leachates (Barboni et al., 2017) despite potential exposure to shock metamorphism (Crow et al., 2018); one of the clearest distinguishing factors to explain this discrepancy is the near absence of water on the moon.
+Arrays defined by L1-L2 leachate pairs have lower intercepts near 0 to 0.5 Ga, while L2-R and (where three leaching steps were conducted) L3-R pairs define arrays with much older - largely Archean - lower intercepts would consequently be more resistant to chemical abrasion than their fully metamict counterparts, and thus preferentially accessed only in the later stages of chemical abrasion.